Solving the 3x3x3 Rubik's Cube

 Before you start this step, you must turn the whole cube upside down, so your starting side is at the bottom, which in my case is blue, so the opposite colour, green, is now at the top.

-If there are two solved edge pieces on the face, making an 'I' shape or a '-' shape with the centre piece, turn the top face so the solved green edges and the centre piece makes a horizontal line, and do the following algorithm: Li, Ui, L, U, F, U, Fi
+If there are two solved edge pieces on the face, making an 'I' shape or a '-' shape with the centre piece, turn the top face so the solved green edges and the centre piece make a horizontal line, and do the following algorithm: Li, Ui, L, U, F, U, Fi.

 If there are four solved edge pieces, the cross will already be solved, and you can just move on to the next step.